Online Rent Payment for Commercial Property: How to Improve Collections and Tenant Satisfaction

 - Integrations with financial management software unlock portfolio-level reporting and control.

 Rent collection has moved from paper checks and bank runs to mobile-first, automated systems.
 The trend is driven by tenant preference and operational necessity.
 In Canada, a significant majority of renters now prefer electronic rent payments, and many say mailing checks feels dated.
-As one analysis notes, Canadian renters increasingly expect digital-first experiences across housing, similar to banking and retail.
+As one analysis notes, 78% of tenants now prefer to pay rent online, up from 50% in 2021.

 Pandemic-era contactless norms accelerated adoption.
 Applications for online solutions rose in 2025 compared with pre-pandemic levels, signalling sustained demand for streamlined rent payment workflows.
 For landlords and property managers, digital is now table stakes.
 The benefits are consistent across markets: fewer late payments, better tenant satisfaction, and less time spent on reconciliation and chasing arrears.